BENCH Practical

 Extracting summary measurements

-Using diffusion MRI signals pre se to investigate brain microstructural changes presents two main challenges: the large data size and the complexity arising from tissue orientation and acquisition protocol.
-BENCH addresses these issues by employing signal representation models like Diffusion Tensor or Spherical Harmonics.
-These models condense the large dataset into summary measurements and provide metrics that are invariant to tissue orientation, thus simplifying analysis.
+Using diffusion MRI signals directly to investigate brain microstructural changes presents two challenges: the high dimensionality of the data and the complexity arising from tissue orientation and acquisition protocol.
+BENCH addresses these issues by employing signal "representations", e.g., Diffusion Tensor or Spherical Harmonics.
+These models transform the diffusion data into summary measurements to provide metrics that are invariant to tissue orientation, thus simplifying analysis.

-To extract summary measurements from the diffusion MRI data, use the following command:
+To extract summary measurements from the diffusion MRI data, use the following command after changing the directory to the bench folder:

 bench diff-summary --data dataset/001/Diffusion/data.nii.gz \